Poojitha-Bandaru23/TajKrishna-Hotel-project/README.md

 Database
 MySQL: For managing and storing user, booking, and room information.
 # Getting Started
 1. Clone the repository:
-2.Navigate to the project directory:
+2. Navigate to the project directory:
-cd